nubbsterr/ELK-SIEM-Setup/README.md

 ![It's finally over...](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/windows-success.png)

 Additionally, once you load up Windows, <strong>you can debloat it using [the instructions in this lovely GitHub repo](https://github.com/Raphire/Win11Debloat).</strong> This will improve Windows' performance by removing random apps and disabling telemetry.
 The README will guide you through everything, as it did for me!
 Once you're done there, you should check for updates in Settings and install any and all security patches and whatnot.

+# Configuring Our Windows (VM) Endpoint
+To be continued...

 # Intermission: Simulating Events in a Controlled Environment
 The following 2 sections will go over running simulated incidents and triaging them through our SIEM.
 These sections are highly recommended to go through but totally optional!
 However, they will prove a fine amount of competence with root-cause analysis, incident response, how to triage attacks and how to map an incident with both the Kill Chain framework and MITRE ATT&CK Entreprise matrix.
 Simply put, there is a lot of info to unpack, but it is well worth your time!